AfsalBaaqirA/WordGuesserGame/Readme.md

 ```

+- `GameManager.cs`: Manages overall game flow, state transitions, core gameplay mechanics and interaction with other managers.
+- `LeaderboardManager.cs`: Handles leaderboard operations, including storing and retrieving high scores.
+- `ScoreManager.cs`: Manages the player's score, including calculation and display.
+- `WordGenerator.cs`: Generates Letters for player to guess from, handles validation logics.
+- `WordInputManager.cs`: Processes player input for typing words and interacts with game logic accordingly.
+- `IScoringStrategy.cs`: Defines an interface for different scoring strategies within the game.
+- `LinearScoringStrategy.cs`: Implements a linear scoring system, where points increase uniformly.
+- `OddScoringStrategy.cs`: Implements a scoring system that rewards points based on odd-numbered criteria.
+- `UIEndScreen.cs`: Manages the end game screen UI, displaying scores and replay options.
+- `UIGame.cs`: Handles the in-game UI, including score display and game status.
+Core part of the game.
+- `UILeaderboard.cs`: Manages the leaderboard UI, showing top scores and player rankings.
+- `UIMainMenu.cs`: Controls the main menu UI, including game start and options.
+- `UIManager.cs`: Central manager for all UI elements, handling transitions and updates.

 ## Features

 ### Menu
 The main menu provides the following options:
 - Play: Starts a new game round.
 - Leaderboard: Displays the top 5 high scores.
 - Quit: Exits the application (in builds) or stops Play Mode (in the Unity editor).

 ### Game Round
 Each game round consists of the following features:
 - Letter Set Generation: A random set of 4 to 9 letters from the English alphabet is generated at the start of each round.